Cytnx-dev/Cytnx/docs/source/guide/itersol/LinOp.rst

 There are two ways we can define a linear operator: 1.
 Pass a callable function with proper signature to LinOp object.
 2. Inherit the LinOp class, and overload the **matvec** member function.

 Let's consider a simple example of a operator that operate on a input vector :math:`\boldsymbol{x}` with dimension 4 that interchange the 1st and 4th elements and add one to both the 2nd and 3rd elements.
-Then output a dim=4 vector math:`\boldsymbol{y}`.
+Then output a dim=4 vector :math:`\boldsymbol{y}`.

 Pass a function